 For the #ReadersWithoutBorders June readathon I’m currently reading the finalists for the 2020 Hugo Awards best novel and novella.
 Check out The Worlds of SFF for more information and the chance to win a book or three!

 You may not be surprised by my rating of Gideon the Ninth given the hype it has received.
-But I have to say, I am a little surprised.
-I mean, I’ve been admiring the cover art just like everyone else, and with a concept like “lesbian necromancers in space” I was anticipating a fun and uncomplicated read.
+But I am a little surprised.
+I mean, I’ve been admiring the cover art just like everyone else, and with a concept like “lesbian necromancers in space,” I was anticipating a fun and uncomplicated read.
 But I wasn’t expecting it to be so well executed.
-Under the layers of blood, bone, rot and sarcasm, Tamsin Muir writes with a quiet intelligence and cutting humour that has me excited not only for Harrow the Ninth, but for all of her future work.
+Under the layers of blood, bone, rot and sarcasm, Tamsin Muir writes with quiet intelligence and cutting humour that has me excited for any of her future work.

 “…At least in the Ninth House, the way you usually went was pneumonia exacerbated by senility.”